msantos/alcove/README.md

         On Ubuntu 12.04, the ipc, net and uts namespaces are available.

-        For example, to attach to another process' network namespace:
+        For example, to attach to another process network namespace:

             {ok, Child1} = alcove:clone(Drv, [], [clone_newnet]),
             {ok, Child2} = alcove:fork(Drv, []),